 Bonds too have rallied back sharply from March’s drawdown.
-The key questions are now how to allocate between stocks and bonds, the appropriate role for bonds in a portfolio, and the right selections within bond portfolios.
+The key questions are now how to allocate between stocks and bonds, what are the appropriate role for bonds in a portfolio, and which are the right selections within bond portfolios.

 Fed actions led to historic bond issuance